mpenet/thera/README.md

 # Thera

-Extensible Clojure CQL DSL + Client with Schema support.
+Extensible Cassandra CQL DSL + Client with Schema support.

 It is a work in progress, expect bugs, missing features and headaches.